sfc-gh-mstarc/apj-ps-tech-meetup/README.md

+## LAB 1 ##
-##  Set up Spark ##
+###  Set up Spark ###
+From your terminal, run the following commands:

+Find the file location of your virtual environment.
+You'll need this for the notebook.
+`conda env list | grep iceberg-lab-techup`
+Copy the file location i.e: `/Users/mstarc/anaconda3/envs/iceberg-lab-techup`

-From your terminal, run the following commands to activate the virtual environment you created in the setup, and open jupyter notebooks.
+To activate the virtual environment you created in the setup, and open jupyter notebooks.

-`conda activate iceberg-lab`
+`conda activate iceberg-lab-techup`

 `jupyter notebook`

-Open `Step1.ipynb` in your notebook.
+Open `LAB1.ipynb` in your notebook.
 Follow instructions in notebook.

+Once you complete

+## LAB 2 ##

+Login to Snowflake CAS2

+Import the notebook LAB2.ipynb into Snowflake under Projects -> Notebooks and follow the instructions on reading your Polaris managed Iceberg table in Snowflake.